 “No. You had to have a certain class of ticket.”

-We walked down to the town to get some food and check it out.
+We walked to town to get food and check it out.
 We ate gyros at Jimmy’s Gyros.
 They only had chicken and pork.
-We’ve theorized that the name gyro has as much to do with the spit as it does the pita sandwich.
+We’ve theorized that the gyro has as much to do with the spit as it does the pita sandwich.
 Pork and chicken are on the spit.
 Lamb and beef are not so you can get lamb and beef in a pita sandwich but it’s not technically a gyro because they weren’t cooked on the spit.
 By on the spit I mean a vertical spit like a shawarma or a pastor.
 Get the chicken.

-We walked out to the windmills which I would later learn are sort of an iconic part of Mykonos.
+We walked out to the windmills which I would later learn are an iconic part of Mykonos.
 It was windy as fuck up there.
 Strong, constant wind.
 I mean the mills are brilliant.
 This area prompted Joe to declare,

 “Mykonos has charm out the wazoo!”